 Business Central’s filters are extremely powerful.
 Where you are using them will affect what tools are available.
 We will start by illustrating how to find the filter pane and save views.
 We’ll then demonstrate filters in typical list views before eventually running through date filters.
 Due to the nature of filters, this blog will be more pictorial.
-I’ve attached images of filters I’ve used and will add descriptions showing what each is doing.
-This hopefully will give you some ideas as to where you can employ them in your environment.
+I’ve attached images of filters I’ve used and descriptions to explain their functions.
+This hopefully will give you some ideas as to where you can employ them in your Business Central environment.

 As you can see, by clicking the ‘filter’ action in ‘Filter list by’, you can select a field you wish to filter by.
 On top of this, you can ‘Filter totals by’ part to narrow down your results.
 Users can apply multiple filters at any given time.
 Let me show various examples on the Customers page.